 Educate, educate, educate!

-The other approach is to educate.
+The other approach in customer acquisition strategy is to educate.

 One of the easiest ways to give back is to write about what you know.
 Write about what your business does: share this with your customers and they’ll love you for it.